-SPONSORED INVESTMENT FUNDS
+SPONSORED INVESTMENT FUNDS AND OTHER

-The Company has leveraged internal expertise to bring investment strategies/products to sophisticated institutional investors and qualified institutional buyers.
+For sponsored investment funds, the Company leverages internal expertise to bring investment strategies/products to sophisticated institutional investors and qualified institutional buyers.
 Structured as limited partnerships, the Company has provided the initial investments to provide seed capital for these products for the purpose of refining the investment strategies and developing a performance history.
+Other consolidated VIEs represent limited partnership investment funds where the Company has provided the initial investments but management of the fund is performed by third parties.
 Based on the design and operation of these entities, the Company concluded that they are subject to consolidation under the VIE rules and that the Company is the primary beneficiary.
-Short-term non-recourse debt issued by the funds and consolidated by the Company was \$388 million and \$324 million as of December 31, 2022 and 2021, respectively (included in other VIE debt in Note 9).
-The lines of credit associated with this debt have a \$520 million borrowing capacity.
-The Company's unfunded commitment to the underlying investments of the limited partnerships was \$1,229 million and \$1,411 million as of December 31, 2022 and 2021, respectively.
+The Company elected the FVO method of accounting for \$175 million of investments in other consolidated VIEs as of December 31, 2023.
+Short-term non-recourse debt issued by the funds and consolidated by the Company was \$1,155 million and \$388 million as of December 31, 2023 and 2022, respectively (included in short-term VIE debt in Note 9).
+The lines of credit associated with this debt have a \$1,425 million borrowing capacity.
+The Company's unfunded commitments to the underlying investments of the limited partnerships were \$1,422 million and \$1,229 million as of December 31, 2023 and 2022, respectively.

-NON-CONSOLIDATED VIEs
+NON-CONSOLIDATED VIES

 The following table presents the carrying amount and classification of the investments in VIEs in which the Company holds a variable interest but does not consolidate because it is not the primary beneficiary.
 The Company has determined that it is not the primary beneficiary of these VIEs because it does not have the power to direct their most significant activities.
-Also presented is the maximum exposure to loss which includes the carrying amount plus any unfunded commitments assuming the commitments are fully funded.
+Also presented is the maximum exposure to loss, which includes the carrying amount plus any unfunded commitments, assuming the commitments are fully funded in the future.

 Maximum

-Carrying Exposure
+Carrying Exposure to

 Amount Loss

+December 31, 2023: (In Millions)

+Private equity \$1,907 \$4,086

+Real estate and mortgage loans 1,061 1,590

+Other 6 6

+Total \$2,974 \$5,682

-December 31, 2022: (In Mi llions)
+December 31, 2022:

 Private equity \$1,839 \$4,268

 Real estate and mortgage loans 390 1,172

 Other 12 12

 Total \$2,241 \$5,452

-December 31, 2021:

-Private equity \$1,182 \$2,652

-Real estate and mortgage loans 160 706

-Other 18 20

-Total \$1,360 \$3,378